Iguro02/supercharge-dashboard/README.md

 3. Click **"⚠ Inject Fault"** button
 4. Wait 30 seconds (one simulation tick)
 5. The anomaly log will show a **CRITICAL** entry with actual vs expected output
-6. The chart will show a red triangle marker at the anomaly point
+6. The solar chart will show a red triangle marker at the anomaly point
 7. Click **"✓ Clear Fault"** to restore normal operation

 ---